simeononsecurity/simeononsecurity.ch/content/articles/how-to-properly-place-access-points-optimize-wireless-connectivity/index.en.md

 To choose the most appropriate type of wireless radio for your access points, consider the specific requirements of your network environment.
 For example, if you have an open office space or a small home, **omnidirectional access points** would provide sufficient coverage in all directions.
 On the other hand, if you need to cover a specific area or establish a point-to-point connection, **directional access points** would be more suitable.
 If you require long-range connections or need to overcome significant signal interference, **parabolic access points** would be the best choice.

-Manufacturers such as **[Cisco](https://www.cisco.com/c/en/us/products/wireless/access-point-controller-selector.html)**, **[Aruba Networks](https://www.arubanetworks.com/products/networking/access-points/)**, and **[Ubiquiti Networks](https://www.ui.com/products/#default)** offer a wide range of access points with different radio types.
+Manufacturers such as **[Cisco](https://www.cisco.com/c/en/us/products/wireless/access-point-controller-selector.html)**, **[Aruba Networks](https://www.arubanetworks.com/products/networking/access-points/)**, and **[Ubiquiti Networks](https://www.ui.com/products/#default)** offer many access points with different radio types.
 Consulting their product documentation and guides can provide more specific information on the capabilities and recommended use cases for each type of access point.

 By understanding the strengths and applications of each wireless radio type, you can make informed decisions when it comes to **properly placing access points** to ensure optimal coverage and performance in your network environment.